Overview

 case "proof-fetch":

-// Merkle proof HTTP call failed.
+// The burner's per-batch Merkle proof fetch failed.

-console.error("Proof fetch failed:", err.message);
+console.error("Proof enrichment failed:", err.message);

 break;